-Marijuana-infused edibles offer a great option for enjoying the medicinal and/or psychoactive effects of marijuana in a completely different way than smoking or vaping provides.
+Cannabis-infused edibles offer a great option for enjoying the medicinal and/or psychoactive effects of cannabis in a completely different way than smoking or vaping provides.
 Our body processes edibles differently than inhaled cannabis smoke, so the effects are quite different and have a completely different set of qualities.

-As a result, even the most seasoned marijuana user may have an unexpected experience when trying edibles for the first time.
+As a result, even the most seasoned cannabis user may have an unexpected experience when trying edibles for the first time.
 Those not experienced with cannabis should be particularly careful to not overindulge!

-There are three main types of marijuana edible:
+There are three main types of cannabis edible:

 - Sublinguals, like sprays, lozenges and certain tinctures.
 These are absorbed through blood capillaries in the gums after being dissolved by your saliva, and a small amount gets absorbed in the stomach.